IoTPlay/docker-iotplay-standards/READ-nodered_Projects.md

 #### Step 11: Recreate a Runtime server
 As above, you can recreate a new runtime server from the bitbucket git clone.
 Rough steps (to be reworked still):

+##### Through cloning & restoring all
 1. git clone the dbr_images repo into  dockerapps/
 2. git clone from bitbucket into target host of the repo nrp101 to dockerapps/nrp101/data/projects/master
 3. create directory dockerapps/nrp101/data/projects/.sshkeys
 4. add back the keys that was created, `__default_client_dbr_NR` and the .pub (thus save it, and get it back !)
 5. copy the settings.js from the repo (which we put their to use it) to /data
 6. copy the .config.json back to /data (thus save it, and get it back ! - maybe also into the repo?)
+7. None of this will automatically restore the /data/node_modules as required by the /data/projects/master/package.json file, thus open the NR website /admin, and load the missing modules, see `screen 9`

+- or -
+##### Via fresh new project, then add files from cloning back
+1. Start a fresh server, with the Projects option in the settings.js file
+2. Migrate to projects, master project
+3. After cloning to maybe master02 folder, copy into /projects/master the `flow.json, flow_cred.json, package.json`, moave `settings.js` into /data
+4. Recreate linkup to remote, recreate ssh keys, re-apply to bitbucket.

 ## Issues